IBM/go-sdk-core/Authentication.md

 ## Identity and Access Management Authentication (IAM)
-The `IamAuthenticator` will accept a user-supplied api key and will perform the necessary interactions with the IAM token service to obtain a suitable bearer token for the specified api key.
+The `IamAuthenticator` will accept a user-supplied apikey or refresh token and will perform the necessary interactions with the IAM token service to obtain a suitable bearer token for the specified apikey or refresh token.
 The authenticator will also obtain a new bearer token when the current token expires.
 The bearer token is then added to each outbound request in the `Authorization` header in the
 form: